ASAP (TV program): ASAP Natin 'To (2018–2024)

-2020–2024: 25th anniversary, COVID-19 lockdowns and ABS-CBN 2's indefinite shutdown
+ASAPs 25th anniversary, COVID-19 lockdowns, ABS-CBN's indefinite shutdown, return of live studio audience, and third decade (2020–2024)

 On January 5, 2020, the same day current rival program All-Out Sundays premiered on GMA, ASAP Natin' To celebrated its 25th anniversary in advance, and also partly reverted to its original format.

-On February 9, 2020, ASAP Natin' To launched a new segment titled ASAP Concert Presents, with the Pair of Aces (Jona and Darren Espanto) performing on the first prod of the segment.
+On February 9, 2020, ASAP Natin' To launched a new segment titled ASAP Concert Presents, with the Pair of Aces (Jona and Darren Espanto) performing on the first part of the segment.

-On March 10, 2020, ASAP Natin 'To, along with other ABS-CBN shows temporarily stopped the admission of the live studio audience as part of the country's fight against the COVID-19 pandemic in the Philippines upon the country's declaration of the State of public health emergency against the said disease.
-On March 15, 2020, as Metro Manila was placed under a community quarantine, the show stopped staging live episodes and aired replays for the first 2 weeks, despite having a scheduled live episode that was supposed to be staged on the said date, but was cancelled due to the already-imposed restrictions.
-The show later taped new episodes via remote work arrangements via Zoom, for the following weeks from March 29, 2020, onwards.
+On March 10, 2020, ASAP Natin 'To, along with other ABS-CBN shows, temporarily stopped the admission of live studio audiences as part of the country's fight against the COVID-19 pandemic in the Philippines, upon the country's declaration of a state of public health emergency.
+On March 15, 2020, as Metro Manila was placed under a community quarantine, the show stopped staging live episodes and aired replays for the first 2 weeks.
+Despite having a scheduled live episode to be staged on the said date; it was cancelled due to the already-imposed restrictions.
+The show later taped new episodes via remote work arrangements via Zoom, from March 29, 2020, onwards.

-In April 2020, ASAP Natin 'To's airtime was shortened to one hour and moved to Banana Sundae's timeslot of 2:30 pm until May 3, 2020, which was its last airing before the shutdown of ABS-CBN's free to air stations.
-The move was part of ABS-CBN's temporary programming schedule due to the Enhanced community quarantine done to combat the COVID-19 pandemic in the Philippines, and in response to rival network GMA extending Kapuso Movie Festival to a two-movie block, which made the network extend the Sunday edition of Kapamilya Blockbusters Family Weekend to two movies.
+In April 2020, ASAP Natin 'Tos airtime was shortened to one hour and moved to Banana Sundaes timeslot of 2:30 pm until May 3, 2020, which was its last airing before the shutdown of ABS-CBN's free-to-air stations.
+The move was part of ABS-CBN's temporary programming schedule due to the enhanced community quarantine imposed to combat the COVID-19 pandemic, and in response to rival network GMA extending Kapuso Movie Festival to a two-movie block, which made the network extend the Sunday edition of Kapamilya Blockbusters Family Weekend to two movies.

-On May 5, 2020, the National Telecommunications Commission issued a cease and desist order against ABS-CBN Corporation, forcing all of its free-to-air television and radio stations to temporarily suspend their operations due to the expiration of its legislative franchise, causing ASAP, as well as the rest of ABS-CBN shows to temporarily suspend their airings.
+On May 5, 2020, the National Telecommunications Commission issued a cease and desist order against the ABS-CBN Corporation, forcing all of its free-to-air television and radio stations to temporarily suspend their operations, due to the expiration of its legislative franchise, causing ASAP, as well as the rest of ABS-CBN shows, to temporarily suspend their airings.